-Lucky Beacon Hill, that its pizzeria so embodies the soul of the neighborhood restaurant.
+Lucky Beacon Hill, that one of the town’s most emphatically destination-worthy pizzerias occupies a vintage storefront in the heart of the neighborhood.
 The place bubbles, from the sheer crush of devotees inside its tidy, clean-lined quarters to its wood-fired pizza crusts—crispy and flavorful like Neapolitan with a little more tooth to the chew.
 These pies are the province of master pizzaiolo Jerry Corso, who delivers a short list of Italian regional antipasti, seasonal salads, and terrific Italian desserts.
 As for drinks, there’s wine, beer, and cocktails—those skew Italian, too.
-Though the most Italian thing in the place might be its back patio on which one sips an Aperol Spritz in the sunshine.
+Though the most Italian thing in the place might be its back patio on which one sips an Aperol spritz in the sunshine.